Fitness and Wellness

 Pregnancy & Postpartum Physical Therapy

 Understanding the unique physical changes that occur during pregnancy and the postpartum period can help a mother to maintain the best health possible.
 The core and pelvic floor are significantly impacted by pregnancy, as are the back, pelvis, hips, and even knees and feet.
-As a physical therapist certified in pelvic health, Lisa provides education on these physical changes and empowers women to understand key issues that are “common” but not “normal”, in order to better address them and seek help when necessary.
+As a physical therapist certified in pelvic health, our therapists provide education on these physical changes and empower women to understand key issues that are “common” but not “normal”, in order to better address them and seek help when necessary.

 Individual and group classes are available for women in East Cobb, Marietta, and surrounding areas.
 Emphasis is on the following: